AI Screenr

 What AI Screening Replaces (and What It Doesn't)

 • The live call.
-Candidates do an async voice interview with the AI.
+Candidates complete an async voice interview with the AI.
 Same structured questions.
 Same depth.
-Same rubric across every candidate.
+Same scoring criteria applied to every candidate.

 • The note-taking.
-Every answer is transcribed and scored across 8 default rubric dimensions (fully customizable per role) on a 0–100 scale with evidence-quality labels (Strong / Moderate / Weak / None) and confidence values per dimension.
-See the automated candidate screening page for how this gets produced.
+Every answer is transcribed and scored on 8 criteria (fully customizable per role) on a 0–100 scale.
+Each score includes a quality rating (Strong / Moderate / Weak / None) and a confidence value.
+See automated candidate screening for how this works.

 • The scheduling.
-No calendar coordination with an engineering manager.
-Candidates self-serve async across 57 languages; see async interview software for the async-first flow.
+No calendar coordination needed.
+Candidates complete the interview themselves, in 57 languages.
+See async interview software for details.

 • The debrief.
-Managers and panel engineers read the scored report + transcript before the panel round.
-No separate "what did they say on the phone screen" conversation.
+Developers read the scored report and transcript before the technical rounds.
+There is no separate "what did they say in the phone screen" conversation.

 AI screening does not replace: